 (ALCO) provides oversight for liquidity risk at an operational level.
-The ALCO's responsibilities include monitoring and managing the assets and liabilities of the Company and also maintaining the risk management also comes under the purview of the ALCO.
+The ALCO's responsibilities include monitoring and managing the assets and liabilities of the Company and also maintaining the Company's overall liquidity position to ensure LBF's liquidity levels are in line with regulatory requirements.
+Market risk management also comes under the purview of the ALCO.
 In this regard, the ALCO is responsible for monitoring market risk, reporting and analyzing, making proposals, setting limits and guidelines, and formulating and implementing plans relating to market risk management.

 The Credit Committee is held accountable for the day-to-day management of credit risk.
 As part of their duties, the Credit Committee monitors LBF's lending portfolio and oversees the management of asset quality and recovery actions.
-The market conditions and industry dynamics.
+The Committee also periodically reviews the credit policy and lending guidelines issued to business segments, vis-a-vis changing market conditions and industry dynamics.